 Boo at the Zoo (October 25–26 & 30–31, 2019)

 Boo at the Zoo is one of the favourite Halloween events for children held at Werribee Open Range Zoo.
 The Zoo is transformed into a big Halloween-themed party with colourful costumes, entertainment, crafts, games, and trick-or-treating.
-There is no better way to get into a Halloween spirit with some family fun suitable for all ages.
+There is no better way to get into the Halloween spirit with some family fun suitable for all ages.
 Kids can enjoy Goo Zone, Zombie dancers, Croaky Creepy Critters adventure maze, and other fun zones.
 Werribee Open Range Zoo is located in 35 min. drive from Melbourne's downtown.

 Halloween Tours of Melbourne General Cemetery (October 31, 2019)